 The Company measures all of its financial liabilities as subsequently measured at amortized cost.
 Financial liabilities are recognized initially at fair value, net of transaction costs incurred and are subsequently measured at amortized cost.
+Any difference between the amounts originally received, net of transaction costs, and the redemption value is recognized in profit and loss over the period to maturity using the effective interest method.

-(An Exploration Stage Company) Notes to the Consolidated Financial Statements Years Ended April 30, 2019 and 2018 (Expressed in Canadian Dollars)
+(An Exploration Stage Company) Notes to the Consolidated Financial Statements Years Ended April 30, 2020 and 2019 (Expressed in Canadian Dollars)